PowerDNS/lightningstream/docs/schema-migration.md

 schema migration altogether.

-New values are written with the new extended fields, and it is fine if entries in an older format are merged in by LightningStream.
+New values are written with the new extended fields, and it is fine if entries in an older format are merged in by Lightning Stream.
 Over time, perhaps all entries are rewritten when updated.

 This does require that the application is forever able to read any old values that it wrote.